justinmeiners/justinmeiners.github.io/think-in-math/README.md

 Another limitation of programming languages is that they are poor abstraction tools.
 Typically, when we discuss abstraction in engineering, we mean hiding implementation details.
 A complex operation or process is packaged into a "black box" with its contents hidden and well-defined inputs and outputs exposed.
-Accompanying the box is a fictional story about what it does, that is easy to understand.
+Accompanying the box is fictional story that explains what it does, in a greatly simplified way.

 ![black box picture](black-box.gif)